ukri-bench/benchmark-pydgemm/README.md

 ### NumPy Replacements (optional)

 The use of an hardware-specific NumPy replacement package is optional.
 Selection and installation of a suitable package is highly architecture specific.
-This example is based on the use of CuPy on NERSC's Perlmutter system.
+This example is based on the use of CuPy.

 The  [CuPy](https://cupy.dev/) package is  imported on lines [python-dgemm.py:8-12](python-dgemm.py#L8).
 These lines should be un-commented and modified to import the appropriate accelerated NumPy package.